daroxs95/darodev.site/personal/src/content/blog/firebase-firestore-and-ts-like-a-boss.md

 heroImage: "/firebase-hero.png"
 ---

 Starting web development and getting to know the web ecosystem could be a really cumbersome and tiring task.
 Then you start hearing about firebase and firestore as a "backend" solution and people advertising themselves and using firebase as a valuable skill (and it really is).
 So you went down that road, and if like me, there is always the hate of avoidable runtime errors, you overuse typescript.
-So here is a really basic and opinionated config to use firestore(web version 9, i.e. modular) and typescript with low boilerplate and "strongly" typing the objects and communication with backend, thanks [withConverter](https://firebase.google.com/docs/reference/js/firestore_.firestoredataconverter).
+So here is a really basic and opinionated config to use firestore(web version 9, modular) and typescript with low boilerplate code levels and "strongly" typing the objects and communication with "backend", thanks [withConverter](https://firebase.google.com/docs/reference/js/firestore_.firestoredataconverter).

 Assuming the firebase app is already up and running, we can start:
 ```typescript